-Legend: Legend display for the current view at current scale.
+🔑 Legend: Legend display for the current view at current scale.
 Exactly the same content as the legend that could be displayed as a floating object on the map or inside a print frame.

-- Displays: The Display Manager controls what displays are added into a view, which displays are visible, the order of displays and more. - Selection: Shows exactly what has been selected on the map, and counts by feature class.
-Can \mathbf{k} be used to refine the selection.
+Selection: Shows exactly what has been selected on the map, and counts by feature class.
+Can be used to refine the selection.